DiptoChakrabarty/flask-online-store/README.md

 ## Contribution Guidelines  🙂

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+If anyone wants to take up an issuse they are free to do so .

 ## Pull Request Process